zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### Partial parameters

 Some devices use a single parameter number to configure several, sometimes unrelated, options.
-For convenience, `node-zwave-js` provides a simple way to define these values as multiple (partial) configuration parameters.
+For convenience, `zwave-js` provides a simple way to define these values as multiple (partial) configuration parameters.
 For an in-depth explanation, see [the guide on partial parameters](config-files/partial-parameters.md).

 For example,